YuriLopesM/YuriLopesM/README.md

 [![Instagram Badge](https://img.shields.io/badge/-Instagram-282A36?style=flat-square&logo=Instagram&logoColor=F56B91&link=https://www.instagram.com/yurilopesm)](https://www.instagram.com/yurilopesm)
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-282A36?style=flat-square&logo=Gmail&logoColor=F56B91&link=mailto:yurilopesmachado@hotmail.com)](mailto:yurilopesmachado@hotmail.com)

-I'm _Yuri_, a Junior Front-end Developer from Criciúma, Santa Catarina (🇧🇷).
+I'm _Yuri_, a Junior Front-end Developer from Brazil!
 I'm 17 years old and I love to learn and search for new things, mainly using the beauty of design and its interfaces.
 I just finished high school with an integrated Software Developer course and I have some goals for this year.
 If you want to take a look, it's on one of the lists below **(I appreciate it 😊)**

 - ⚙️ I’m currently working on AGPR5, an enterprise focused in agrobusiness;
 - 📖 I’m learning `JavaScript/TypeScript`, `React`, `Angular` and more!